ebiose-ai/ebiose/README.md

 ## Ebiose Cloud

-The fastest and easiest way to run your forge in just a few steps:
+The fastest and easiest way to run your forge in just a few steps with
+$10 free credits.

 ### 1. Create your account
 Sign up at [Ebiose Cloud](https://app.ebiose.com/login).